STAT545-UBC-hw-2018-19/hw03-Sukeysun/Use_dplyr-ggplot2_to_manipulate_and_explore_data.md

 As shown in the figrue above, typically, life expectancy increases with the increase of year.
 I met one problem when I did this task.
 When I wanted show the total number of people each year by using sum(pop), I got lots of "NA".
 Then I googled this problem and found a [helpful link in stackoverflow](https://stackoverflow.com/questions/46747986/sum-in-dplyr-and-aggregate-na-values).
 When we want to sum int, we need to convert it into numeric first.

-**How is life expectancy changing over time on different continents?**
+**TASK4 How is life expectancy changing over time on different continents?**

 ``` r
 ## NOTICE: a easier way to calculate meanLife1952 is to function first(),